 Elections and Political Participation

-Recent Elections: In 2015 elections the opposition People’s National Movement (PNM), led by Keith Rowley, defeated the ruling People’s Partnership (PP), led by Kamla Persad-Bissessar, winning 23 parliamentary seats to the PP’s 18 seats.
+Recent Elections: In 2015 elections the opposition People’s National Movement, led by Keith Rowley, defeated the ruling People’s Partnership (PP), led by Kamla Persad-Bissessar, winning 23 parliamentary seats to the PP’s 18 seats.
 Commonwealth observers considered the elections generally free and fair.
-During the campaign, however, observers noted the “lack of transparency and accountability regarding the financing of political parties.”
-Many experts raised concerns that the lack of campaign finance rules gives any incumbent party an advantage.

 Participation of Women and Minorities: No laws limit participation of women or members of minorities in the political process, and they did participate.